willidad/wk-charts/tasks.md

 Fix: 8c71885 set drawpadding to 0
 Fix: 56206e3 Selection does not work for boxplot
 Fix: mapFunction attribute not available in color scale
+Fix: Line with ordinal scale and makers: line is offset from data point (Brushing -> Axis Brushing)

 Features Implemented
 --------------------